-Notting Hill is one of London's most desirable and Instagrammable areas, with iconic pastel-coloured houses and a thriving market.
+Notting Hill in west London is one of the capital's most desirable and Instagrammable areas, with iconic pastel-coloured houses and a thriving market.

-Notting Hill Gate is the main Tube station in the area and is served by the Central line, the District line and the Circle line.
-Alternatively, use Westbourne Park station or Ladbroke Grove station on the Hammersmith and City line and Circle line, then walk along Portobello Road towards Notting Hill Gate.
+Notting Hill Gate is the main Tube station in the area, and it's served by the Central line, the District line and the Circle line.
+Alternatively, use Westbourne Park station or Ladbroke Grove station on the Hammersmith and City line and Circle line and then walk along Portobello Road towards Notting Hill Gate.

 Notting Hill Carnival

-The carnival has a Caribbean festival theme, bringing a welcome splash of colour to west London.
-A huge parade of floats and performers runs along the Notting Hill Carnival route, filling the streets with intricate costumes, steel bands, marching bands, Calypso music and a variety of mouthwatering food.
+Notting Hill Carnival has a Caribbean festival theme, bringing a welcome splash of colour to west London.
+A huge parade of floats and performers runs along the Notting Hill Carnival route, filling the streets with intricate costumes, steel drum bands, marching bands, Calypso music and a variety of mouthwatering food.

-It is recommended that you prepare yourself properly for the festivities as the carnival covers a wide area.
-Some stations are closed and some are disrupted during the carnival weekend so plan your journey in advance.
-Make sure you have a map of the carnival route, plus information about public toilets, bars, sound systems and medical centres.
+It's recommended to plan your visit to Notting Hill Carnival in advance because the festivities cover a wide area.
+Some London Underground stations in the area are closed or are exit only during the carnival weekend.
+Have a map of the carnival route, plus information about public toilets, bars, sound systems and medical centres.

-Find more than 12,000 items that chart the evolution of consumer culture at The Museum of Brands, one of London's quirkier museums.
-Notting Hill is also a fantastic place to find small, independent art galleries such as Graffik – a gallery dedicated to urban art.
+Find more than 12,000 original items that chart the evolution of consumer culture at the Museum of Brands, one of London's best unusual museums.
+Notting Hill is also a fantastic place to find small, independent art spaces such as Graffik Gallery, dedicated to urban art.

-To see the latest movie releases in luxurious surrounds, The Electric Cinema on Portobello Road is well known for providing a comfy movie-going experience due to the plush sofas, footstools, side tables, and bar service provided.
+To see the latest movie releases in luxurious surroundings, the Electric Cinema on Portobello Road is well known for providing a comfy movie-going experience thanks to the plush sofas, footstools, side tables and bar service provided.

-As well as the impressive Notting Hill market days along Portobello Road, there are many more Notting Hill shopping opportunities to enjoy.
-Spend time browsing in Daylesford Organic for wholesome goods, or in The Hummingbird Bakery for delicious cakes; find your next great read at the Notting Hill Bookshop; and stock up on top cosmetic products and treatments at Space NK Apothecary.
+As well as the hundreds of market stalls at Portobello Market, Notting Hill has even more shopping opportunities to enjoy.
+Spend time browsing in Daylesford Organic for wholesome goods or in The Hummingbird Bakery for delicious cakes.

 Restaurants in Notting Hill

-Notting Hill is a hub for fashionable places to eat and drink.
-The Notting Hill restaurant scene includes a number of varied options:
+Notting Hill is a hub for fashionable places to eat in London.
+The Notting Hill restaurant scene has a variety of options for every taste.

 Bars, pubs and clubs in Notting Hill

-Uncover some of the Notting Hill bars and pubs and discover more of that famous London diversity.
-For a quiet pint in Notting Hill, head to traditional pubs such as the Hillgate, The Cow the Ladbroke Arms and the Cock and Bottle.
-The Elgin pub is also a popular pub which hosts a diverse mix of live music throughout the week.
+Uncover some of the best London bars and pubs around Notting Hill.
+For a quiet pint in the area, head to traditional pubs such as The Hillgate, The Cow, The Ladbroke Arms and the Cock & Bottle.
+The Elgin is also a popular pub which puts on a diverse mix of live music throughout the week.

 If you're searching for something more glamorous, sashay your way to Beach Blanket Babylon, where you'll find some seriously tasty cocktails.
-At Trailer Happiness you'll find a retro Californian hideaway, and for the best Notting Hill club, get down to Notting Hill Arts Club
+At Trailer Happiness, head down the stairs to discover a retro Californian hideaway.
+For the best Notting Hill club, get down at Notting Hill Arts Club.

 Accommodation in Notting Hill

-Notting Hill's convenient location close to central London and the Westfield London shopping mall means it is one of the great places to stay in London.
-For a budget boutique hotel in Notting Hill, book at the London House Hotel or Garden Court Hotel.
+For a boutique hotel in Notting Hill, book at the London House Hotel or Garden Court Hotel.
 If you need a bit more space, try the Grand Plaza Serviced Apartments.
-For a peaceful sleep in a quiet garden square, stay at the Shaftesbury Premier London Notting Hill.
+For a peaceful sleep in a quiet garden square, stay at The Premier Notting Hill.